Here are the 5 most important things to know before taking a wine course.

 If this is for work, then you need to narrow down which part of the wine trade you are going to specialize in.

-Parts of the exams are written (multiple choice, short answers) however, much of it is oral or spoken.
-My understanding of these classes (I’ve only taken a Level 1 and 2) is that proper written grammar and writing skills are not necessary and won’t affect your grade.
+Therefore, parts of the exams are written (multiple choice, short answers) however, much of it is oral or spoken.

 Broader wine courses for people in the off-trade (importers, buyers for department stores, wine shops) or the on-trade (restaurants)

-However, if you are wanting to work more broadly in the off-trade (in wine stores or for a department store chain, or as an importer/ exporter or for a winery), you should sign up with a non-sommelier wine course such as WSET (the Wine and Spirit Education Trust).
+However, if you are wanting to work more broadly in the off-trade, you should register with a wine course such as WSET (the Wine and Spirit Education Trust).
+‘Off-trade’ refers to people who work in retail wine stores, department store chains, or as importers and exporters of wines.
+This could also include working in a winery.

-The examination for non-sommelier courses such as WSET will be written and not oral.
+The examination for courses such as WSET will be written and not oral.
 You will have to know how to spell foreign wine words and perhaps even write research papers (in the higher levels).
-Finally, you will need to know about excise taxes for wine export as well as everything that goes into an ex-cellars price (labelling, cost of shipping, refrigeration, etc).
+Finally, learning appropriate excise taxes for wine export as well as everything that goes into an ex-cellars price (labelling, cost of shipping, refrigeration, etc) is expected.

-Most of the wine classes I’ve taken are through WSET (I’m a Diploma Level 4 graduate) even though I mostly worked in restaurants.
+Most of my wine education has been through WSET (I’m a Diploma Level 4 graduate) even though I mostly worked in restaurants as a server, sommelier and wine director.
 So these courses are applicable here too.

 Partly, that’s because I didn’t like the idea of having to serve tables in a mock exam setting.
 Equally, it is because I have an undergraduate degree and writing and research are my strengths.
 For me, I looked forward to the WSET Diploma Level 4 where we had to research topics and write about them.
-However, number 4 below also applied.
+However, number 4 below also applied to me.

 Wine courses for personal interest only